jaymorelli96/jaymorelli/content/now.md

 - Kubernetes internals
 - Web socket
 ##### Reading
+- Sapiens: A Brief History of Humankind by Yuval Noah Harari
 - The Unicorn Project: A Novel about Developers, Digital Disruption, and Thriving in the Age of Data by Gene Kim
-- Learning to Go, 2nd Edition by Jon Bodner
+- Learning Go, 2nd Edition by Jon Bodner: Waiting for the public release as my O'Reilly subscription is finished
 ##### Listening
 - The Go Time
 - Cup o' Go